oceanprotocol-archive/OEPs/13/README.md

    - Create a new DDO for the Asset
    - Encrypt the URL's using the PROVIDER Keys
    - Add the encrypted URL's and Metadata to the DDO
-   - The AMBASSADOR signature is added to the DDO in the **publicKey** section.
+   - The PUBLISHER signature is added to the DDO in the **publicKey** section.
 Type `OwnerAddress`
    - The PROVIDER signature is added to the DDO in the **publicKey** section.
 Type `ProviderAddress`
-   - The DDO should include include the conditions for the access service including:
+   - The DDO should include the prize equals to zero in the conditions for the access service.
-     - The price condition set to zero
-     - The network reward condition value related with the OWNER (ownerReward) set to X
-     - The network reward condition value related with the PROVIDER (providerReward) set to Y
    - Persist the DDO in the Provider AQUARIUS instance

 1. The MKT, using SQUID-JS register the DID on-chain associating the public URL where the DDO just published is available